mvit777/BikeShop/README.md

 ## a nice findout: the HttpClient ##
 Being forced to add a (bit redundant) Webservice to fill the gaps in the blazor app, I installed the RestSharp package (which is extremly popular these days), built a thin wrapper around it and stuffed everything into the BikeDistributor library.
-That was only to realise that also the RestSharp package relies on System.Net and therefore is also `not supported by the platform`
+That was only to realise that also the RestSharp package unexpectedly relies on System.Net and therefore is also `not supported by the platform`.
+After a brief search on the internet and a look at Program.cs I spotted the solution:
+In fact the bootstrap of an wasmp app has this code by default:

+`
+var http = new HttpClient { BaseAddress = new Uri(builder.HostEnvironment.BaseAddress) };
+builder.Services.AddScoped(localClient => http);

+using var response = await http.GetAsync("appsettings.json");
+using var stream = await response.Content.ReadAsStreamAsync();
+builder.Configuration.AddJsonStream(stream);
+`

 (...more to come...)